 The city of Madrid is steeped in history and its inhabitants are proud of their Castilian culture.
 This was impressed upon me from the very first time I visited.
 I had landed in Barajas International Airport, and from there hired a taxi to bring me to Plaza Santa Ana where my hotel was located.
-Throughout the drive, the kind gentleman behind the wheel took it upon himself to direct my attention on some of Madrid’s highlights.
+Throughout the drive, the kind gentleman behind the wheel took it upon himself to direct my attention on some of his city’s highlights, many of which make for a great self-guided tour of Madrid.
 His English was equal to my Spanish which led to almost-comical idiomatic conversation.
 The most defining moment of the ride was him pointing out his favorite place to have tapas with his friends.
 He told me that I should drink vermouth there and not beer.
 It’s a good thing I took note of the address because I would later find that it didn’t exist in any of the guide books I had brought along with me.
 I stopped at that eatery every night as one of my tapas stops and always enjoyed myself.
 Many times throughout the trip, I found myself having longed for his local insight, wondering if I was missing out on other hidden secrets.

 Plaza Mayor in Madrid